Divij35/RBMT/README.md

 The left side words are the english words while the right side words are the hindi words.

 ### Contributing
 Contributions to improve the translation rules or expand the lexicon are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests.
-For further details - see the [CONTRIBUTING.md](CONTRIBUTING.md) :joy:
+For further details - see the [CONTRIBUTING.md](CONTRIBUTING.md) 😄

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details